What's Up With Pheromone Perfume — & Why Is TikTok Obsessed?

 What happens when you wear pheromone perfume?

-The jury is out, but TikTok had me intrigued and I bought the bottled version of the Amazon-famous roll-on pheromone perfume.
+The jury is out but TikTok had me intrigued and I bought the bottled version of the Amazon-famous roll-on pheromone perfume.
 Amassing over 9k reviews, it's said to "blend perfectly with your body's chemistry", with the campaign images showing various couples canoodling.
 I also couldn't resist Pheromones For Women Phoenix Body Spray, which has five stars all round.
-The first smells like tropical fruit mixed with rose and musk (a reviewer actually opted for this stuff over her usual Tom Ford Bitter Peach which is $240), while the second boasts notes of jasmine, orange blossom, and vetiver, notes I'd usually go for when choosing a fragrance.
+The first smells like tropical fruit mixed with rose and musk (a reviewer actually opted for this stuff over her usual Tom Ford Bitter Peach, $310) while the second boasts notes of jasmine, orange blossom and vetiver, components I'd usually go for when choosing a fragrance.

 I applied the first fragrance to my pulse points and went about my day, discreetly wafting myself in the direction of my boyfriend.
 "Can you smell me?!"
 I snapped come evening.
 The joke was on me though.
 After a stint with COVID, his sense of smell still hasn't returned fully.
 A deeper whiff concluded I smelled like a plug-in air freshener.